Packages

 Publishing Package Changes

-You can publish a modified package (marked with a yellow dot) to make those modifications available to other copies of the package throughout the place and across all experiences.
-Note that it's not required to publish a modified package before publishing a place (the modified version will be saved along with the place for future iteration).
+You can publish any changes you make to a package as a new version to make them available to other copies of the package throughout the place and across all experiences.
+Note that it's not required to publish a modified package before publishing a place (the modified version is saved along with the place for future iteration).

 To publish changes to a package:

-1. In the Explorer window, right-click the modified copy (marked with a yellow dot) and select Publish to Package.
+In the Explorer window or 3D viewport, right-click the modified copy and select Publish to Package.

 Updating Outdated Copies